Skip to content

 The order of operations is:

-1. If there is an object in the locales object matching the settings.locale, return it.
+1. If there is an entry in the localisation dictionary matching settings.locale, use it.

-2. If the settings.locale code is 5 characters (eg. en_US), try to return an object with just the country code (eg. en) instead, if it exists in the locales object.
+2. If the settings.locale code is 5 characters (eg. en-US), try the 2-character version (eg. en) instead.

-3. Try to return the the user’s specified navigator.language value, if it matches a language defined in the locales object.
+3. Try to return the user’s navigator.language value, if it matches a defined locale.

-4. Render the widget in the default locale, en_US, which has hard-coded support.
+4. Render the widget in the default locale, en-US.

 In the event that the widget does fall back to a different code than specified, it will output a warning into the browser console.

-Note that if you are adding 5-character-long language codes to your locales object (eg. de_DE, the widget will automatically add a dictionary mapping for the 2-character country code, so you don’t need to add that manually.
-This means de_DE will be able to fall back to de automatically.
+Note that if you are adding 5-character-long language codes to your locales object (eg. de-DE), the widget will automatically add a dictionary mapping for the 2-character language code, so you don’t need to add that manually.
+This means de-DE will be able to fall back to de automatically.

 The widget will prioritise this by adding the first language code found, so you should always order your locales objects by the most common locale first.
 For instance, if you had: